apache/nuttx/configs/metro-m4/README.txt

   2018-08-01:  Hardware in hand.
 Initial attempts to program the board
     using a Segger J-Link connected via SWD were unsuccessful.
 I believe that the FLASH is locked.
 See "Unlocking FLASH with J-Link Commander" below.
-Unfortunately, this seems to have rendered by board unusable.
+After unlocking the FLASH, I was able to successfully write the NuttX image.

-    Sigh.
+    Unfortunately, the board seems to have become unusable after the first NuttX image was written to FLASH.
+I am unable to connect the JTAG debugger and so am dead in the water on this unless I get replacement hardware.

 Unlocking FLASH
 ===============